kristianmandrup/cypher-query/Readme.md

 WIP

-## Cypher Query Engine Architecture
+## Query Engine Architecture

-The Cypher Query Engine is architected as a decoupled set of composable units that can be tested independently, re-architected or replaced.
+The Query Engine is architected as a decoupled set of composable units that can be tested independently, re-architected or replaced.

 The `Query` is responsible for exposing a builder object which can build a strategy that can be run from the query instance to return query results.

-### CypherBuilder
+### Query Builder

-The `QueryBuilder` is responsible for exposing a DSL for creating a Query strategy to be executed on a GraphQL connection
+The `QueryBuilder` is responsible for exposing a DSL for creating a Query Strategy to be executed on a GraphQL connection

-### CypherStrategy
+### Query Strategy

-The `CypherStrategy` is responsible for encapsulating the strategy being built by the builder.
+The `QueryStrategy` is responsible for encapsulating the strategy being built by the builder.

-## CypherStrategyExecuter
+## QueryStrategyExecuter

-The `CypherStrategyExecuter` is responsible for executing a strategy on a given graph API, such as an API for an in-memory graph or a Graph API abstraction on GunDB.
+The `QueryStrategyExecuter` is responsible for executing a strategy on a given graph API, such as an API for an in-memory graph or a Graph API abstraction on GunDB.

 The executer returns the Cypher query results either as a stream or as a `Promise` (ie. `async`).

 ## GraphDB Adapters

-The Cypher query engine will be designed to support an adapter for a GraphDB
+The query engine is be designed to support adapter for various GraphDBs

 Currently this library aims to support: